GRealesM/IMDbasisApp/README.md

 To improve accuracy, we have now included the possibility to choose the broad ancestry group of the population that was used in your GWAS (**Select population** menu), and use different LD matrices, tailored to the following populations: Admixed American, African, East Asian, European, and South Asian.
 We computed such matrices using data from 1000 Genomes Project Phase III.
 See [here](https://www.internationalgenome.org/faq/which-populations-are-part-your-study/) for more details about specific populations used to generate the matrices.
 Note that LD matrices are used to calculate delta P-values and confidence intervals, so matrix choice should not affect projection itself.

-To label your trait on subsequent plots fill in the text box labelled **Trait name**.
+To label your trait on subsequent plots fill in the text box labeled **Trait name**.

 Subject to  various checks that are carried out on the uploaded file, the panel **Uploaded data overview** will become populated.
   - **SNPs in the basis** reports the number of variants in the basis and is mainly a sanity check for us to make sure the you have access to the most up to date basis.